alexandrusocolov/LIME-for-medical-imaging/README.md

-# LIME-for-medical-imaging
-Modifying LIME for interpreting a deep neural network for diagnosing 14 conditions on chest X-Rays
+# Modifying LIME for medical imaging

 This project aims at explaining the decisions of the 141-layer CheXNet model developed by [Rajpurkar (2017)](https://stanfordmlgroup.github.io/projects/chexnet/).
+We modify the definition of neighbours in LIME for interpreting a deep neural network on chest X-Rays.

 ## Approach
-We improve upon (classical LIME)[https://github.com/marcotcr/lime] by defining clinically meaningful neighbors.
+We improve upon [classical LIME](https://github.com/marcotcr/lime) by defining clinically meaningful neighbors.
 We explore two definitions of neighbors:

 1. Similarity in Variational Auto Encoder latent space (done on ChestX-ray14 dataset).
 2. Similarity in medical reports attached to each patient using BERT emeddings.

-## CheXNet Model to be explained
+## Model to be explained
-Takes a chest X-Ray and outputs a probability for each of 14 deceases.
+[CheXNet](https://stanfordmlgroup.github.io/projects/chexnet/) takes a chest X-Ray and outputs a probability for each of 14 deceases.
 The model has been shown to achieve an AUC of 0.7-0.9 on different diagnoses.
 It has been trained on the ChestX-ray14 dataset.

 ## Data
 Two sources are used: